Paris Saint-Germain FC (women): Training facilities

 Campus PSG, located in Poissy, has been the club's training ground since January 2024.
 Camp des Loges was previously the club's training facility from 1971 until 2012, when it moved to Bougival.
 PSG briefly returned to Camp des Loges in June 2023, before definitely moving into Campus PSG.
 Owned and funded by the club, it houses the men's football team, the women's football team, and the football academy, as well as the handball and judo teams and their academies.
 Campus PSG will feature a stadium that will complement the club's stadium, the Parc des Princes, which will be built during the second phase of the project, after 2024.
 With a capacity of 5,000 spectators, including more than 3,000 seats, the stadium will host PSG's academy and women's team matches in the UEFA Youth League and the UEFA Women's Champions League.

-Records and statistics
+Records

-Since their inception, Paris Saint-Germain have played 52 seasons, all of them within the top three levels of the French football league system: Première Ligue, Seconde Ligue and Ligue de Paris Île-de-France.
-PSG began life in the Ligue de Paris in 1971–72, playing regional league football during eight seasons.
-They were promoted to the Première Ligue for the first time ahead of the 1979–80 campaign and have now played 32 seasons in the top flight.
-PSG have been relegated to the Seconde Ligue three times, playing a total of twelve seasons in the second tier.
-They returned to the Première Ligue in 2001–02 and have never looked back since.
-The club's worst D1 finish to date is 12th, its placing at the end of the 1994–95 season.
+Club

-PSG have won six titles.
-Domestically, the capital side have clinched one Première Ligue championship, four French Cups, and one Seconde Ligue title.
-In international club football, PSG have reached the UEFA Champions League final twice (2015 and 2017).
-Additionally, PSG have won one unofficial title.
-Influential officials and players in the club's history include most decorated president Nasser Al-Khelaifi, trophy-winning managers Sébastien Thierry, Camillo Vaz, Bernard Mendy, Olivier Echouafni, Didier Ollé-Nicolle, and Jocelyn Prêcheur, record appearance maker and longest-serving captain Sabrina Delannoy, and all-time top scorer Marie-Antoinette Katoto.
+PSG at home to Lyon in 2013.